 The first line of defense for your site is to create a secure login.
 Make sure your admin user name is something not easily guessed — like your name or any combination thereof — and don’t use “Admin.”

 Create a secure password, one that is as long as possible and includes upper and lowercase letters, numbers and symbols.
 I know for me a really good password is also really hard to remember.
-The temptation is to use the same password in for multiple accounts.
-But that would be a big mistake, because it puts multiple accounts at risk. so this brings me to my next tip.
+The temptation is to use the same password for multiple accounts.
+But that would be a big mistake, because it puts multiple accounts at risk.
+So this brings me to my next tip.

 Use a Password Manager

-I use a password manager such to store my passwords securely.
+I use a password manager to store my passwords securely.
 There are many of them out there, but the one I use is LastPass.
 I install it on my browser and on all my devices, and it saves all my passwords securely.
 All I have to remember is the one master password.
 I also like that LastPass helps me generate strong usernames and passwords when I open a new account.
 So there’s really no reason not to have a unique password for every account.

 Keep Your Software and Plugins Up to Date

 From time to time, WordPress and the plugins that are used to run your website are updated with new features.
 Often updates include important changes to security features and patches for vulnerabilities, so it’s important to stay current.
-To backup your plugins, do them one at a time, checking after each update that nothing has gone wonky on your site.
+To update your plugins, do them one at a time, checking after each update that nothing has gone wonky on your site.
 And before you start, be sure to fully backup your website just in case something goes wrong.
 Which is my next point.

 Maintain Regular Backups of Your Website